 Ambassador Janice L. Jacobs retired in April 2014 after a 35-year career with the U.S. Department of State.
 She served as the Assistant Secretary for Consular Affairs from 2008 – 2014, overseeing a staff of some 12,000 employees responsible for protecting U.S. citizens abroad, issuing U.S. passports and processing visas for visitors and immigrants to the United States.
 As Assistant Secretary for Consular Affairs, Janice engaged in leadership development, overseeing development of the “1CA” initiative, an effort to focus on smart management of Consular Affairs’ resources.
 “1CA” became a template for Department-wide efforts to encourage innovative management.
+On September 2015, she was appointed as the State Department’s Transparency Coordinator.

 Prior to serving as Assistant Secretary, Janice served as the Principal Deputy Assistant for the Bureau of Consular Affairs and before that as U.S. Ambassador to Senegal and Guinea-Bissau.
 She served as Deputy Assistant Secretary (DAS) for Visa Services from 2002-2005, overseeing the complete transformation of the visa process in the aftermath of 9/11.